mobley-trent/kaggle/README.md

 5. IMDB Sentiment Analysis:
 Contextual Mining on text from IMDB movie reviews.

+6. Digit Recognition with Keras:
+Building a deep learning model for image recognition of handwritten digits using Keras and the MNIST dataset

 ## Contributing
 If you find any errors or have suggestions for improvements, please feel